 This is a deep, rich, smoky sausage that will go very, very well with lentils or other beans.
 It’s also good with a wild rice pilaf, or farro.
 And, like any sausage, is excellent as a sandwich with some good mustard!
 This recipe works with specklebelly geese, ducks, Aleutians — really any wild game, actually.
 It would be especially good with snow geese because they have almost no fat of their own.
 These do take some equipment to make, however.You will need:

 - A meat grinder.
 If you have a KitchenAid mixer, buy the grinder attachment.
 It works well.

 - A sausage stuffer.
-You can get them special order from a restaurant supply store, or over the internet on sites such as Butcher & Packer.
-Buy no smaller than the 5 pound version.
+You can get them special order from a restaurant supply store, or over the internet on sites such as The Sausage Maker.
+Buy no smaller than the 5-pound version.

 - Casings.
 I buy beef middles for big sausages, hog casings for regular ones, and sheep casings for skinny little ones.
 I don’t use synthetic casings, typically made from collagen.
 Icky.

 - A smoker.
 If you can’t hang these sausages comfortably, they will not be right.
 You can of course not smoke them.
 They will be good, but not the same.